 Much like the former E-Jet family’s E195, its newer and improved upon counterpart, the Embraer E195-E2, will be the largest in the series.
 Intended to compete with various comparable aircraft in its class, the Embraer E195-E2 will have a seating capacity of approximately 144.
 Initial plans also included various other enhancements upon the original E195 concept including an expansion in wingspan to roughly 115 feet to achieve greater lift as well as an increase in maximum takeoff weight of 4,400 lbs, resulting in a total MTOW of 135,000 lbs.
 Its range was additionally extended to achieve 450 nmi at sea-level and 250 nmi in more arid environments.
 The aircraft’s range fully loaded with passengers extends to an impressive 2450 nmi.

 The Embraer E195-E2 is powered by twin Pratt & Whitney PurePower PW1919G turbofans while the flight deck incorporates state of the art fly-by-wire technologies.
-Additional optimizations to the indigenous concept include an onboard maintenance system that completes an automated audit of systems technologies which notifies maintenance stations prior to the aircraft’s arrival in an effort to expedite repairs.
+Additional optimizations to the indigenous concept include an onboard maintenance system that completes an automated audit of systems technologies which notifies maintenance stations before the aircraft’s arrival to expedite repairs.

 The variant’s award-winning cabin design delivers passengers with an unrivaled level of spaciousness and comfortability rarely encountered in business class aircraft.
 Variations in seating capacity allow for the removal or addition of seats to accommodate between 120 and 146 passengers.
 There is no middle seat, therefore passengers are not expected to split the difference in personal space with others and the staggered seating conceptualization is as first of its kind in business class aircraft design.